 Requirements for Building A Web Scraper

-The above steps Creating the scraping script, finding the right libraries, and exporting the extracted data into a CSV or JSON file have all been easy.
+The above steps involved in web scraping have been pretty straightforward.
+Creating the scraping script, finding the right libraries, and exporting the extracted data into a CSV or JSON file have all been easy.
 In practice, however, website owners are not happy about large data being extracted from their sites, and so they do everything to prevent this from happening.

 In data extraction, residential proxies are most commonly used as they allow users to send requests even to sites that would have otherwise been restricted due to geo-blocks.
 They are tied to a physical address, and as long as the bot activity is within normal limits, these proxies maintain normal identity and are less likely to be banned.